sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

 ??? info "More on input functions"
     * Input functions take the `wildcards` global object as **single argument**
     * You can access wildcard values inside an input function with the syntax `{wildcards.wildcards_name}`
-    * Input functions can return a list of files, which will then be automatically handled like multiple inputs by Snakemake
+    * Input functions can return lists of files, which will be automatically handled like multiple inputs by Snakemake
-        * Input functions can also return a dictionary; in this case, the function should be called with the syntax:
+        * Input functions can also return a dictionary; in this case, the function should be called with the `unpack()` function:
         ```python
         input: unpack(<function_name>)
         ```
-        The dictionary keys will be interpreted as input names and the dictionary values will be interpreted as input values, providing a list of named inputs
+        The dictionary keys will be used as input names and the dictionary values will be used as input values, providing a list of named inputs

 ??? warning "Input functions and output directory"
-    Input functions are evaluated **before** the workflow is executed.
-As a consequence, they cannot be used to list the content of an output directory, since the directory does not exist before the workflow is executed!
-For this, you should use a [checkpoint](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#data-dependent-conditional-execution) to trigger a re-evaluation of the DAG.
+    Input functions are evaluated **before** the workflow is executed, so they cannot be used to list the content of an output directory, since it does not exist before the workflow is executed.
+Instead, you can use a [checkpoint](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#data-dependent-conditional-execution) to trigger a re-evaluation of the DAG.

 **Exercise:** Insert the function `get_gene_counts()` in `workflow/rules/analysis.smk` and adapt the input value of `count_table` accordingly.
 Do you need to insert the function in a specific location?